-Before I became more focused on carb-conscious eating, this Tabbouleh (also spelled Tabbouli and Tabouli) is something I would often take to pot-lucks and summer barbecues, and among my friends it got the name Kalyn’s Tabbouleh with Almonds because people would ask each other, “Have you tried Kalyn’s Tabbouleh with Almonds?”
-And even though I always used a pre-seasoned tabbouleh mix for the bulgur part in my Tabbouleh recipe, years ago I had a woman from Lebanon come to a party at my house, and she went crazy over my version.
+Before I became more focused on carb-conscious eating, this Tabbouleh Salad (also spelled Tabbouli and Tabouli) is something I would often take to pot-lucks and summer barbecues.
+And among my friends in those days it got the name Kalyn’s Tabbouleh because people would ask each other, “Have you tried Kalyn’s Tabbouleh with almonds?”

 Tabbouleh is another one of those classic middle eastern recipes that I loved from the first time I tasted it.
 Many people like tomatoes or cucumbers in Tabbouleh, but this combination is the one I make over and over.